Joshua6h/final-project/README.md

     - A productive out in all other situations will not advance runners
     - All regular outs will not advance runners
     - In all other situations, an event will advance the runner as many bases as the batter advances

+## Functions of Interest
+### search.py
+- get_run_expectancy takes in a problem class and returns the run expectancy for the remainder of that inning
+- get_probabilities takes in a problem and returns the relative probabilities of being in a certain game state.
+The total probability for all game states adds up to one

+### re24.py
+Running this file returns the run expectancy matrix for MLB from 2010-2015
+- get_re24_matrix returns a dictionary of all 24 game states and their run expectancies
+- get_run_scoring_environment returns an ordered pair of a re24 matrix and the probabilities of being in each of the 24 game states

+### linear-weights-constants.py
+Running this file outputs fangraphs linear weights constants from the 2015 MLB season and my algorithms constants from that season.
+It also outputs my calculation of Mike Trout and Martin Maldonado's runs above average from that season.
+Finally, it outputs the linear weights constants and two players runs above average from the 2022 Rock River League season.
+- get_linear_weights_constants takes in a minimum probability and a dictionary with the probability of each event and returns a dictionary of linear weights constants
+- calculate_raa takes in a dictionary of linear weights and a player's stats dictionary and returns that players runs above average